Kurry/code-index-mcp/README.md

 You can easily integrate Code Index MCP with Claude Desktop:

-1. Ensure you have UV installed (see installation section above)
+1. Ensure you have UV installed and the package is installed (see installation section above)
 2. Find or create the Claude Desktop configuration file:

    - Windows: `%APPDATA%\Claude\claude_desktop_config.json`